drakeor/light-of-kestrel/README.md

 Glew 1.7.0 (http://sourceforge.net/projects/glew/files/glew/1.7.0/)

+CMake

-One should be able to build the project and it's dependancies at this point.
+One should be able to build the project and it's dependancies at this point using cmake .